Dispersionless subradiant photon storage in one-dimensional emitter chains

-Finally, the subradiantly stored photon may be released by similarly transferring its momentum outside the light lines.
-Here, a Raman transfer between the $\ket{e}$ and the $\ket{s}$ state via the Rydberg state [see Fig.~\ref{fig:fig5}(c)] produces a spin wave with momentum $k_{gs}\cos{\theta_{gs}}<k_a$, hence becoming a superradiant state which will be quickly lost via spontaneous decay.
+Finally, the stored photon may be released by similarly transferring the central momentum outside the light lines.
+Here, a Raman transfer between the $\ket{e}$ and the $\ket{s}$ state via the Rydberg state [see Fig.~\ref{fig:fig5}(c)] produces a spin wave with central momentum $k_{gs}\cos{\theta_{gs}}<k_a$ that preserves the narrow width of the original subradiant state in momentum space, hence becoming a superradiant state, quickly lost via spontaneous decay within a narrow cone around the direction $\mathbf{k}_{gs}$ \cite{Masson2020,Petrosyan2021}.

-\textit{Conclusions and outlook.} In this work, we have demonstrated through two different protocols the potential of one-dimensional sub-wavelength emitter chains for high-fidelity single-photon storage.
-Particularly appealing is the trapping of the single photon exploiting the angular dependence of the dipole-dipole interactions, which provides extremely high fidelities and lifetimes (e.g., for the $N=50$ case explored in Fig.~\ref{fig:fig4}, $F(t_\mathrm{final})=0.998$ and $P_\mathrm{sur}(t_\mathrm{final})=0.999$ for $t_\mathrm{final}=500/\gamma$), while being quite robust against disorder in the emitter positions (see Supplemental Material \cite{SM}).
-As shown, for example, in \cite{Nikolopoulos2004,Christandl2004,Bose2007}, an appropriate choice of the nearest neighbor hoppings $V_\mathrm{nn}(d,\theta_j)$ gives rise to an approximate tight binding model (\ref{eq:TB}) that may allow for a fully nondispersive transport of the wave packet across the lattice.
-Since for us $V_\mathrm{nn}(d,\theta_j)$ depends on the external geometry of the system, it will be interesting to investigate spatial arrangements of the emitters that not only optimize the fidelity and lifetime, but that also allow for the transport of the single-photon wave packet for long distances.
-Extending this scheme to more than one photon, such that, for example, two photons can be stored, transported, interact, and be released, will also be explored.
+\textit{Conclusions and outlook.} In this work, we have demonstrated through two different mechanisms the potential of one-dimensional sub-wavelength emitter chains for high-fidelity single-photon storage.
+Particularly appealing is the photon trapping exploiting the angular dependence of the dipole-dipole interactions, which provides extremely high fidelities and lifetimes (e.g., for the $N=50$ case explored in Fig.~\ref{fig:fig4}, $F(t_\mathrm{final})=0.998$ and $P_\mathrm{sur}(t_\mathrm{final})=0.999$ for $t_\mathrm{final}=500/\gamma$), while being quite robust against disorder in the emitter positions and specific shape of the laser beams involved in the state preparation and read-out (see Supplemental Material \cite{SM}\vphantom{\cite{Asenjo2017,Zhang2020flatband,svelto2010}}).
+As shown in \cite{Nikolopoulos2004,Christandl2004,Bose2007}, a finer-tuned choice of $V_\mathrm{nn}(d,\theta_j)$ gives rise to an approximate tight binding model (\ref{eq:TB}) that may allow for a fully non-dispersive transport of the wave packet across the lattice.
+Since $V_\mathrm{nn}(d,\theta_j)$ depends on the external geometry of the system, it will be interesting to investigate spatial arrangements of the emitters that not only optimize the fidelity and lifetime, but that also allow for the transport of the single-photon wave packet for long distances.
+Extending this scheme to more than one photon, such that, for example, two photons can be stored, transported, interact, and released, will also be explored.

+The code and the data that support the findings of this Letter are available on Zenodo \cite{ZenodoData}.

 \acknowledgments \textit{Acknowledgements.} The research leading to these results has received funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Projects No. 435696605, 449905436 and 452935230, as well as through the Research Unit FOR 5413/1, Grant No. 465199066.